vdomah/blogviews/README.md

 - **noPostsMessage** - Message to display when there are no posts.

 #### Views (counter)
 The `Views` component can be used to display post views number.
+In most cases use just {{ post.views }} without this component.